Women in sport | National Library of Australia (NLA)

 Don Edwards & Australian Information Service, Evonne Goolagong playing in the Australian Open Tennis Championships, Melbourne, 1 January 1967, nla.gov.au/nla.obj-137405043

-Despite the relaxing of rules segregating competitors by gender, inequality persists in the sporting world.
+Despite the relaxation of rules segregating competitors by gender, inequality persists in the sporting world.

-As of 2012, there are still 39 events that are not open to women in the Olympic Games and inequality remains an issue in areas such as funding and media coverage.
+As of 2012, there were still 39 Olympic events not open to women.
+Inequality also continues in areas such as funding and media coverage.

-A study in 2010 showed that of all sport-related coverage in the Australian media, only 9% related to women's sport.
-The lack of media coverage of women's sport in Australia has presented challenges to female participants in several areas, including providing few role models and making it hard to acquire money from sponsors.
+A 2010 study showed that of all sport-related coverage in the Australian media, only 9% related to women’s sport.
+The lack of coverage has made it harder for female athletes to gain sponsorship and has limited the availability of female sporting role models.

 Learning activities